-As of 2020, 78% of our global guest packaging weight comes from fiber materials, with the remaining 22% made up of plastics, mainly for functional property needs and food safety.
 To improve capture rates and reduce the leakage of plastic waste into the environment, we are working to:

 - Reduce plastic in guest packaging that is hard to recycle, is not needed for safety or functionality and is likely to leak into the environment, such as straws, plastic bags and cutlery.

 - Prioritize innovation of new materials and redesign of plastic packaging to be more recyclable.
 We understand the importance of streamlining plastics in order to improve recycling rates.
 Our goal is to streamline material types and design packaging so that it’s easier for customers to recycle.

 - Increase the amount of recycled plastic content used in all parts of our restaurants, where possible, to help drive demand for plastic recycling.
 For example, using recycled plastics in trays, Happy Meal toys and interior design elements of our restaurants.

 - Partner with companies and nonprofit organizations to support the development and expansion of recycling programs for plastics.

 - Partner with Franchisees to support community-level anti-litter initiatives such as consumer communication campaigns and cleanup days.